Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Learning from Supervised Signals

 $\mathcal{D}_{\text{train}}^{\text{init}} = \{(x_i, y_i)\}_{i=1}^{N}$, where each \(x_i\) represents a task-related question or request, and \(y_i\) denotes the corresponding correct label or answer.
 The performance agent processes inputs \(x_i\) from a test set \(\mathcal{D}_{\text{test}}\) and produces initial predictions denoted by \(\text{PA}(x_i)\).

 To enhance the capabilities of the PA, we introduce a second component: the \textit{critic agent} (CA) making use of a LLM critic model.
 The CA takes as input one tuple \((x_i, y_i)\) along with the PA's prediction \(\text{PA}(x_i)\), and outputs a text critique aimed at improving the PA's performance.
+For all experiments, the CA uses the same underlying model as the PA.